XRP ETFs: Your Gateway to Ripple’s Crypto Revolution

 Don’t miss the XRP ETF tsunami!

-Current XRP ETF Situation (As of May 26, 2025)
+Current XRP ETF Situation

-Currently, there are no spot XRP exchange-traded funds (ETFs) available in the United States, as none have been approved by the Securities and Exchange Commission (SEC).
-However, several leveraged and "futures-based" XRP ETFs have launched, and multiple spot XRP ETF applications are under review.
+*Currently there are no spot XRP exchange-traded funds (ETFs) released in the United States, as none have been approved by the Securities and Exchange Commission (SEC).

 Below is a summary of the available XRP ETFs and the status of pending applications based on the most recent information: